 Gyozas may either be pan-fried or steamed.
 I like to get the gyozas crispy on one size then finish cooking them by steaming them.

 - Combine all of the ingredients for the gyozas.

 - Add meat to the wrappers and seal tightly.

-- Fry gyozas on one side, add water and steam until fully cooked.
+- Fry gyozas on one side, flip the dumplings, add water and steam until fully cooked.
 TIP: Don’t overcrowd the pan.
 Cook in batches.